-- Health and safety on the job is an individual's right and not a privilege granted to the employee by the Employer.
-(15 BC 02-86) - HEU will promote the development and implementation of preventative programs in the health care industry and strive for higher standards of health and safety in the workplace.
-(15 BC 02-86) - HEU will lobby to require Worksafe BC to provide full disclosure of workers' rights in the information package; and that a workers' advocate be available to assist with the day to day requirements of claimants when there is a need for those unable to cope with these tasks.
-(PE 11-99) - HEU opposes mandatory testing (of patients carrying blood borne diseases) and continues to advocate for strong preventative occupational health and safety policies and practices to protect health care providers.
+Health and safety on the job is an individual's right and not a privilege granted to the employee by the Employer.

+HEU will promote the development and implementation of preventative programs in the health care industry and strive for higher standards of health and safety in the workplace.

+HEU will lobby to require Worksafe BC to provide full disclosure of workers' rights in the information package; and that a workers' advocate be available to assist with the day to day requirements of claimants when there is a need for those unable to cope with these tasks.

+HEU opposes mandatory testing (of patients carrying blood borne diseases) and continues to advocate for strong preventative occupational health and safety policies and practices to protect health care providers.
-(22 BC 10-00) - HEU will implement a "No Manual Lift" policy.
-(22 BC 10-00) - HEU will lobby government, Health Authorities and regulatory bodies to ensure: - Codes and regulations are being adhered to. - Work skill requirements are maintained and enhanced.

-• Retention of qualified and experienced in house personnel for the safe and efficient maintenance and operations of BC health care infrastructures.
+- HEU advocates for the implementation of a No Manual Lift policy in all health care facilities.
+(22 BC 10-00) (Revised PE 09-18) - HEU will lobby government, Health Authorities and regulatory bodies to ensure: - Codes and regulations are being adhered to. - Work skill requirements are maintained and enhanced. - Retention of qualified and experienced in house personnel for the safe and efficient maintenance and operations of BC health care infrastructures.

 This campaign will include all HEU certifications in all sectors.
-(25 BC 10-06)